RR Donnelley: Lakeside Classics

 The company did not keep detailed records on how many copies were printed.
 The preface to the 1935 volume says that the print run for the first volume was 1,500 copies, but no further information was included in later editions.
 In the 1970s printings were in the tens of thousands.
 The hardest volume to find is the 1904 Inaugural Addresses of the Presidents, Washington to Lincoln.
 It is not known whether the run was smaller or whether collectors of Washington and Lincoln have kept them off the market by retaining them.
 The second scarcest is Fruits of Solitude, which may have been easy to lose because it had the fewest pages.
 The difficulty of finding the volume Memorable Speeches led one family member to joke that the speeches were so unmemorable that everyone threw them out.
-The Chicago publisher Reilly & Britton, a Chicago publisher, was given rights to reissue some of the earliest titles as “The Patriotic Classics.”
+The Chicago publisher Reilly & Britton was given rights to reissue some of the earliest titles as “The Patriotic Classics.”

 By 2015, the series included 113 volumes.
 In 2017, publication was taken over by newly created company LSC Communications, and the final edition was published in 2019, with 117 total editions produced.

 Lakeside Classics were not sold to the public and only made available to employees, clients and others associated with R.R.
 Donnelley (and later LSC Communications).
 The week before Christmas, each employee was given one copy of that year's volume.
 As such, some of the volumes have become scarce, and are in demand on the collectors' market.
 Antiquarian bookstores often have a section devoted to Lakeside Classics, and early volumes command large sums from book collectors.